whistlegraph/aesthetic-computer/README.txt

   - [] Then appear for other users and the current user.
        (Just make the text fully synchronized for now.)
   + Done

-*** emacs fixes ***
-  - [-] Make the `aesthetic-backend` function work in gui and terminal emacs. inside docker and outside.
-  - [] Add code-folding (check out origami or vimdiff mode?)
-    - [] It should use `zc` and respect my #region marks.
-  - [] `acr` should open emacs with a shell as well and also pop up the web browser somehow once it's ready, or show some kind of cool interstitial page while the platform loads on a different port?
-  - [] Add some kind of gpt mode for inline source replacement.
-  - [-] Include "assets" directory in ctrl+p helm search?
-  - [] Make ctrl+p open instantly in a terminal mode.
-  + Done
-  - [x] JavaScript auto-indent needs to be 2 spaces wide
-  - [x] Javascript auto-close braces / brackets not working.
-  - [x] Add gutter at 80 character width.
-  - [x] Save on leave buffer / clicking out of buffer.

 *** sean meeting w/ ida ***
   - [] system update notification feed